VanishInbox

 4. Enter the 6-digit code the app generates to confirm

-Discord will also give you a set of backup codes when you enable 2FA โ€” store these somewhere safe (a password manager is ideal).
+Discord also gives you a set of backup codes when you enable 2FA.
+Store these somewhere safe (a password manager is ideal).
 These codes let you get back into your account if you lose access to your authenticator app.

-โš ๏ธ If you enabled 2FA but didn't save your backup codes, and you lose access to your authenticator app, recovering your account becomes very difficult โ€” particularly if your account email is also a disposable address that has expired.
-This is the one situation where linking a permanent recovery email is genuinely important.
+⚠️ If you enabled 2FA but didn't save your backup codes, and you lose access to your authenticator app, recovering your account becomes very difficult, particularly if your account email is also a disposable address that has expired.
+This is the one situation where linking a permanent recovery email really matters.

 Why This Matters Beyond Discord

 Discord is one example of a broader pattern.
-Platforms routinely collect email addresses at sign-up โ€” not just for verification, but as a persistent identifier that gets stored, sometimes sold, and occasionally breached.
+Platforms routinely collect email addresses at sign-up, not just for verification, but as a persistent identifier that gets stored, sometimes sold, and occasionally breached.

 When you use your real email for every sign-up, you create a data trail across every service you've ever registered with.
 That trail is what data brokers compile into profiles.
-Those profiles are what fuel spam, targeted phishing, and the kind of scam calls and texts covered in other posts on this blog.
+Those profiles fuel spam, targeted phishing, and the kind of scam calls and texts covered in other posts on this blog.

-Using a disposable email for Discord โ€” or any platform where you don't need a long-term account relationship โ€” keeps your real address out of that trail.
+Using a disposable email for Discord, or any platform where you don't need a long-term account relationship, keeps your real address out of that trail.
 VanishInbox takes thirty seconds and requires no account of its own.
 For a full explanation of how email addresses move through data broker systems and end up in the wrong hands, see what actually happens when a website sells your email address.
+The friend request and giveaway scams covered in our Discord gaming scam guide are a direct example of what that exposed data eventually gets used for, as is the Discord Steam scam, which opens with a fake account report to pressure Steam users into handing over gift card codes.

-If you want to think about this more systematically โ€” which addresses to protect and which ones it's fine to use โ€” see the one rule that keeps your inbox permanently clean.
+If you want a more systematic way to decide which addresses to protect and which ones it's fine to use, see the one rule that keeps your inbox permanently clean.

 Frequently Asked Questions